Sulaymon333/react-mastery/README.md

-# React basic concepts April-29-2019
+# React form handling April-29-2019

 This is little fun personal learning of form handling in React.

 I studied the following:

 - How to render a mapped array in React
 - How to structure components for a one page React app